AMartins87/mythos/README.md

 ## **Add story page**

-If users are not logged in it will redirect them to login page before they can add a story.
+If users are not logged in it will redirect them to the login page before they can add a story.

-Otherwise users are taken to the correct page immediately.
-They must fill in **title**, add **story** text and can choose to upload an image if they wish so.
+Otherwise, users are taken to the correct page immediately.
+They must fill in **title**, add **story** text, and can choose to upload an image if they wish so.
 This image is then saved to my Cloudinary database

 ![Add story page](media/images//add_story_page.JPG)